inspectwithjim/beautiful-jekyll/index.md

   - "/images/index/logo_index.jpg"
 ---

+### The business has retired.
+The website will remain as-is for posterity.
-### Providing Virginia Licensed Home Inspections and NRSB Certified Radon Testing
+### Provided Virginia Licensed Home Inspections and NRSB Certified Radon Testing
 ---

 <p>